EUROPE MARKETS: European Stocks Drop For Second Day As Euro Rises After Inflation Data

 Continue Reading Below

-European stocks posted mild losses Friday, with investors pushing up both the euro and the pound against the dollar following top-tier economic data for the eurozone and the U.K., but remained on track to finish April trade with gains.
+European stocks posted mild losses Friday, with investors pushing up both the euro and the pound against the dollar following top-tier economic data for the eurozone and the U.K.

-The Stoxx Europe 600 index fell 0.2% to 386.98, set for second straight day in negative territory.
+The Stoxx Europe 600 index fell 0.2% to close at 387.09, logging a second straight day in negative territory.
 The benchmark on Thursday broke a six-session win streak (http://www.marketwatch.com/story/european-stocks-snap-winning-streak-with-ebc-on-deck-2017-04-27) after the European Central Bank offered no surprises at its policy meeting, while a drop for Deutsche Bank AG (DBK.XE) (DBK.XE) also weighed.

 Most European stock markets are closed for trade on Monday for May Day and the U.K.'s early May bank holiday.
 Only the Danish market is open for trade, according to index provider Stoxx (https://www.stoxx.com/document/Resources/Methodology/Dissemination/Realtime_Data/dissemination_calendar_2017.pdf).

-Euro, pound advance: The euro was pushed to $1.0949 after the preliminary eurozone inflation report for April, with investors eyeing the prospect that stronger inflation may compel the European Central Bank to raise interest rates.
+Euro, pound advance: The euro pushed to an intraday high of $1.0949 after the preliminary eurozone inflation report for April, with investors eyeing the prospect that stronger inflation may compel the European Central Bank to raise interest rates.
 The shared currency bought $1.0874 late Thursday in New York.

 Core inflation excluding energy and food rose to 1.2% in April, according to Eurostat.
 That's the highest since March 2013, FactSet data showed, and surpassed the consensus estimate of 1%.
 Headline inflation rose to 1.9%, above the 1.8% estimate.